edgio-docs/edgio-docs/guides/caching.md

       // Sets the amount of time a stale response will be served from the cache.
 When a stale response is sent, the XDN
       // will simultaneously fetch a new response to serve subsequent requests.
       // Using stale-while-revalidate helps raise your effective cache hit rate to near 100%.
-      staleWhileRevalidateSeconds: 60 * 60 // serve stale responses for up to 1 hour while fetching a new response }
+      staleWhileRevalidateSeconds: 60 * 60, // serve stale responses for up to 1 hour while fetching a new response

+      // Optionally customizes the cache key.
+      cacheKey: createCustomCacheKey()
+        .addBrowser() // Split cache by browser type .addCookie('some-cookie') // Split cache by some-cookie cookie
+        // And many other options
+    }
   })
 })